crystal-lang/shards/SPEC.md

 Both libraries and applications will benefit from `shard.yml`.

-The metadata for libraries are expected to have more information (eg: list of authors, description, license) than applications that may only have a name and dependencies.
+The metadata for libraries are expected to have more information (e.g., list of authors, description, license) than applications that may only have a name and dependencies.